sabio-engineering/cookbook-dvelp/careers/jobs/senior-fullstack-node-engineer.md

 We know there's a lot more to programming than what's listed above - but we'd rather learn through talking where your strengths are, than prescribe a pre-set list of hard requirements.

+## Salary

+We've chosen not to disclose the sort of salary we're looking to pay, because everyone is individual and we want to give everyone what we think is very fair compensation.
+We want to have that conversation with you to ensure everyone's happy, rather than sticking to a number on a page.

+## Benefits

+There are a wide array of perks available to you as a DVELP employee - everything from cheaper cinema tickets to discounted getaways, and loads in between.
+We're also open to having conversations around what you may need that's specific to you - don't be afraid to ask.

+## Pension

+Upon finishing probation you will be automatically enrolled in the government's Workplace Pension scheme.

-## What Next?
+## Location

-We are looking for someone to start as soon as possible, so applications will be considered as and when we receive them.

 DVELP is a remote-first company, so working from home or a co-working space is your day-to-day.
 DVELP (and its parent group Sabio) do have offices around the UK however, so working from those is more than possible too.
 DVELP has large clients all around Europe, so occasional travel to their offices may be required.

+## Holidays

+As DVELP is a multi-national company with employees all over Europe, you'll have complete flexibility over your holidays.
+We offer 22 days' paid holiday plus 8 usually reserved for public holidays - but we allow you to allocate all 30 yourself.

+# What Next?

+We are looking for someone to start as soon as possible, so applications will be considered as and when we receive them.

+To apply please email [careers@dvelp.co.uk](mailto:careers@dvelp.co.uk) with your CV - we can't wait to hear from you!

+To learn more about what our hiring process entails, please see our [DVELP Careers Readme](../README.md#hiring-process).
+If you have any questions, please ask away.